blkph0x/testsslgen/README.md

   Make sure the template.docx and script.py is in the same directory as this bash script

 Options:
-  -h, --help:         Display this help message and exit -m, --max-scans:    Set the maximum number of concurrent scans (default: 5)
+  1. -h, --help:         Display this help message and exit
+  2. -m, --max-scans:    Set the maximum number of concurrent scans (default: 5)
-                      Note: Too many concurrent scans will effect performance -o, --output-dir:   Set the output directory for testssl results (default: ./testSSLresults)
+    - Note: Too many concurrent scans will effect performance
+  3. -o, --output-dir:   Set the output directory for testssl results (default: ./testSSLresults)

 Example:
   ./Massl.sh domain.txt

 # Common issues
   1. if you see err, that means the specific test didn't work.
-Feel free to run testssl for just that domain again
+Feel free to run testssl for just that domain again.
+Just make sure you delete the old JSON for that domain.
       -  testssl --json-pretty <domain>
   2. Secure renegotation sometimes fails if cloudflare is used.
 Easier to use openSSL to do a quick verification
       -  openssl s_client -no_tls1_3 -status -connect domain:port | grep -i "secure renegotiation"